 - If you have a web account with us we may collect your name, gender, date of birth, billing/delivery address, orders and receipts, email and telephone number.

-- Details of your interactions with us in shops, bars, venues, online or by using one of our apps.
+- Details of your interactions with our commercial activities.

 - Copies of documents you provide to prove your age or identity, for example when entering one of our club nights.